Scalloped Potato Kale Gratin

 This page contains affiliate links.
 For more information please read my Disclosure Policy.

 I love potatoes.
-All varieties, all the ways to eat them – creamy garlic thyme mashed potatoes, french fries, skillet lemon potatoes, roasted in the oven – they’re versatile and delicious!
-But, one of my all time favorite ways to have potatoes is in a super creamy scalloped potato dish.
+All varieties, all the ways to eat them – creamy garlic thyme mashed potatoes, french fries, skillet lemon potatoes, oven roasted baby potatoes – they’re just so versatile and delicious!
+But, one of my all time favorite ways to have potatoes is in a super creamy scalloped potato dish like this potato kale bake.

 This particular version was first inspired by a popular Irish potato dish colcannon around St. Patrick’s day.
 It’s typically mashed potatoes that are mixed with kale or cabbage and leeks, or onion.
 Those flavors translate so well into other recipes like Colcannon inspired twice baked potatoes, and this creamy layered potato bake.
-We love it so much, it’s a family favorite year-round, especially as a Thanksgiving or holiday side dish.
+We love it so much, it’s a family favorite with our smoked corned beef brisket, but also as a Thanksgiving or holiday side dish.

 Fun fact, you can cook almost any vegetable ‘au gratin’.
 It’s just a cooking technique consisting of thinly sliced layered vegetables with cream, breadcrumbs, or cheese (or all of them) and baked until browned on top.
 Broccoli, leeks, or a delicious roasted cauliflower and gruyere gratin are just a few suggestions.

 Since this was inspired by colcannon, I thought I’d keep the ingredient list fairly similar and simple to that style of mashed potato.
-You’ll need potatoes, kale, leeks, butter, heavy cream, salt and pepper.
-That’s really it.
+If you choose to add cheese or breadcrumbs, you do you, make it how you like it!
+I’ve shared my suggestions on how to do so below.

-• Potatoes – I use russet, which are a high starch potato that are delicious with cream, and particularly economical.
+• Potatoes – I use russet, which are a high starch potato that are delicious with cream.
 It takes about 2 medium to large potatoes.
-You absolutely can use red or white waxy potatoes, I’ve made it with all three.
-Just choose your favorite!
+Red or white waxy potatoes also work.

 • Salt & Pepper – These are certainly necessary in an otherwise simple dish to make it taste good!

-Once you get everything prepped this dish takes about an hour to get on the table.
-This is a big creamy potato bake, easily serving a group of 6 to 8, possibly more!
+This is a big potato kale gratin, easily serving a group of 6 to 8, possibly more!
 You can also half it easily if you’d like.
-It’s definitely a dish you can make ahead, and then pop in the oven the next day to serve.
+It’s an excellent make ahead side dish that you can prep and pop in the oven the next day to bake.

 Step 1 – Prep Ingredients